 - Second option: “We are actually looking into building this internally or bringing a supplier for this exact issue.
 Please do give me market intelligence so I can use this internally or to drive a hard bargain with your competitor”.
 Unless one sells a completely unique solution, there is a competitive market and therefore this is a possibility.
 Again, very fair question by a prospect and I, for one, have of course used it.

 - Third option: “I am genuinely interested but we have not yet established a relationship that makes me comfortable to share what I am interested in.
 And I want to make up my mind myself”

 So, how to differentiate those prospects that are really interested and, in a pressurised context, are worth investing time into.
 Whether we have 5 prospects or 300 (where resource prioritisation becomes critical and a hard look into the “not so good” and the “good” prospects is certainly needed), lead scoring has to be data-led.
 To be specific: two types of data are worth taking into account: the data that we have to ask to prospects and the data we don’t have to ask.

 The data we have to ask:

 I’ve mentioned we need to ask a lot of questions in sales.
-The more we ask, the more we show we are interested by what the possible buyer is doing and working on (and therefore the more empathy).
+The more we ask, the more we understand what the possible buyer is doing and working on (as known as empathy).
 No need to draw here the list of typical questions one should ask in a sales engagement, it’s a rather long list and it’s of course specific to every single organisation.
-But it can be daunting.
-One could even feel there is too much information to ask.

-Here is a possible (albeit very simple) scenario/script which does help to qualify the prospect, understand why he wants information (which, let’s not forget, could be a polite way to tell us to go away) and make sure sales effort are measured (even if I don’t believe in scripts in sales calls).
+Here is a possible (albeit very simple) scenario/script which can help qualify the prospect, understand why he wants information (remember the 3 options above) and make sure sales effort are properly aligned (I don’t believe in scripts in sales calls, this is just an option).
 Here goes: